WCC Volunteer Facilitators Touch Lives

 After training, volunteers will join a partner organization or initiate a workshop series.
 Each workshop will be co-led by two volunteers; facilitators are partnered up for flexibility and support.
 We have morning, afternoon, evening, and weekend workshop slots available.

 - Facilitators must commit to volunteering for a minimum of one 10-week session—this means one 90- to 120-minute workshop per week for 10 weeks.
+The 10 weeks need not necessarily be consecutive.

 - We provide ongoing support and supervision to ensure that the workshop experience is positive and successful for all of our writers, facilitators and agency partners.